Improving Pretraining Data Using Perplexity Correlations: Results

-\textbf{Target benchmark performance $y$.} We constructed a target vector, $\mathbf{y}$, for LAMBADA \citep{paperno2016lambada}, ARC Easy \citep{arc}, PIQA \citep{piqa}, and SciQ \citep{sciq}.
+\textbf{Target benchmark performance $y$.} For our initial experiments, we constructed a target vector, $\mathbf{y}$, for LAMBADA \citep{paperno2016lambada}, ARC Easy \citep{arc}, PIQA \citep{piqa}, and SciQ \citep{sciq}.
 These are all of the tasks reported in the Pythia scaling experiments for which a model in the 160M parameter range could meaningfully perform above chance.
 We also constructed target vectors for LAMBADA$_{\text{IT}}$, LAMBADA$_{\text{FR}}$, LAMBADA$_{\text{DE}}$, and LAMBADA$_{\text{ES}}$, which are subsets of LAMBADA translated into Italian, French, German, and Spanish by \citet{black2023}.
-These languages match those in RPJv2 where each page is conveniently tagged as one of five languages: English, Spanish, French, German, and Italian.
-The correspondence between our target benchmark languages and the RPJv2 metadata will be convenient for us, as it will allow us to include language filtering baselines at no additional cost.
+These languages match those in RPJv2, where each page is conveniently tagged as one of five languages: English, Spanish, French, German, and Italian.
+The correspondence between our target benchmark languages and the RPJv2 metadata allows us to easily include language filtering baselines.
+For the preregistered experiments, we use 22 more benchmarks (see Appendix~\ref{app:preregistered_experiments}).